-archivist and head of the McGovern Historical Center
+by Philip Montgomery, archivist and Head of the McGovern Historical Center

 I found this small wooden box among papers and photos from the estate of Dr. William Jackson “Jack” Schull.
 Dr. Schull was involved in the Atomic Bomb Casualty Commission (ABCC) and later the Radiation Effects Research Foundation (RERF) from the late 1940s until his death on June 20, 2017.